mattrose/thoughts/README.md

 First install (you aren't already using thoughts on another machine):
 * install with `./install.sh`
-* create a repo in ~/.local/share/thoughts and point it at a remote origin.
+* create a repo in ~/.local/share/thoughts and point it at an empty remote origin.
 Also do:
   * `$ git add .`
   * `$ git commit -m "init"`
   * `$ git push`